China's 'fake' Apple stores thrive ahead of new iPhone launch

 Several workers at the stores said they were buying iPhone models in China and in overseas markets such as the United States and Hong Kong, from where they would be smuggled across the border into the mainland.

-Apple declined to comment on the proliferation of unauthorized stores in China but said it recommended customers to go to its website and buy products from one of the thousands of authorized dealers across the country.
+Apple declined to comment on the proliferation of unauthorized stores in China.

 KNOCK-OFF INDUSTRY